ravachol/kew/README.md

 ## Features

- * Search a music library with partial titles from the command-line.
- * Creates a playlist automatically based on matched song, album or artist.
+ * Generate custom playlists based on terms from the artist, album or song name: 'kew nirvana'.
- * Private, no data is collected by kew*.
+ * Private and offline*.
  * Music without distractions or algorithmic manipulation.
+ * Gapless playback.
  * Full color covers in sixel-capable terminals.
- * Visualizer with various settings.
- * Edit the playlist by adding, removing and reordering songs.
+ * Spectrum visualizer.
+ * Library explorer.
+ * Playlist editing (add, reorder, delete).
+ * Search.
- * Gapless playback.
+ * Lyrics support.
- * Explore the library and enqueue files or folders.
- * Search your music library and add to the queue.
- * Supports MP3, FLAC, MPEG-4/M4A (AAC), OPUS, OGG, Webm, WAV and AIFF audio.
- * Supports desktop events through MPRIS.
- * Supports lyrics through .lrc files, embedded SYLT (Mp3) or Vorbis comments (Flac,Ogg,Opus).
+ * Desktop integration (both Linux and macOS).
- * Supports replay gain.
+ * Replay gain.
- * Use themes or colors derived from covers.
+ * Themes based on album colors and popular themes.
- * Make your own color themes and layouts.
+ * Custom layouts.
  * Crossfade (experimental), both automatic and on demand.
+ * Auto-Resume
+ * Linux, FreeBSD, Android, macOS, Windows

  *kew displays it's status in Discord by default, but this can be disabled both in Discord and in the kew config file kewrc.